 I am best with with like minded people that work at my pace.
 I am quite easily intimidated when i am unsure of what I am doing.
 I need to practise what I learn as much as possible, just like the students..

-Today I tried really hard when working with a group to sit back and let them lead the discussion rather then coming with my own agenda.
 I get flustered easily when I do not believe in the essence of something.
 Maybe some of my students have the same issue and I will try to understand them better.

 If I am motivated the learning is easy.
 If I find something overwhelming or daunting I need to break it down and take one step at a time.